Is This Breed For You?

 Most Leonbergers are wonderful, loving dogs, but due to their size and strength, they are NOT the dog for everyone.
 They require time, dedication, grooming and, above all, training to ensure a well-behaved dog.
 Buying any dog should be a lifetime commitment, so make sure you learn about the Leonberger before you buy.
 As with any breed of dog, do not buy a Leonberger if you somehow believe it will be a catalyst toward changing your life style.
 It won’t.
 Research and purchase a dog that matches your lifestyle as it currently exists.

-Here are some facts about to take into consider if you’re thinking of adding a Leonberger to your family:
+Here are some facts about Leonbergers for you to take into consider if you’re thinking of adding one to your family:

 Leonbergers are NOT outdoor dogs.

 Oh, they are fine outside for short periods of time when the family is away from home, but these dogs were bred to be companions.
 They are devoted to their people and want to be with you as much as possible.
 They are likely to behave badly to alleviate their boredom – digging, chewing, barking, etc. if they are left outdoors for extended periods of time.

 You can be fooled by Leonbergers you see at a dog show.

 Those glistening, dry, fluffy coats are gorgeous.
 But, those are show dogs.
 After the show, when they go home, a Leonbergers true nature bubbles to the surface.
 They love to romp and swim.
 Mud is their friend and one with which they enjoy a very close relationship.
 Their natural look is slightly damp with leaves stuck to their coats.

 Leonbergers are called “Gentle Giants” but they don’t get that way without a lifetime of consistent training.